Tentanus/minishell/README.md

 # minishell / marshell
 ### a 42 (Codam) project

 * This project is about creating a simple shell.
 Yes, your own little bash.
-You will learn a lot about processes, file descriptors, redirections and more *
+You will learn a lot about processes, file descriptors, redirections and more. *

 This project is a start into the world of SHELL development.
 The goal is to make a SHELL, losely base on bash.

 #### Useful Sources:
 - [Readline guide](https://web.mit.edu/gnu/doc/html/rlman_2.html)